dayglo/nodeCsaTools/readme.md

 Here's a <a href="https://www.youtube.com/watch?v=CEIoDPwDBIo">thoroughly exciting video</a> of some of the tools.

 ##Install
-NOt an npm module yet, sorry.
+Not an npm module yet, sorry.

 Just clone, run npm install for dependencies and then run the commands detailed below.
 Currently the tools include:

+##Run straight from Docker
+If you like, you can run straight from docker, like this:

+docker run dayglo/nodecsatools bulksub.js 2c9030074c745ae6014c74c0ba370b76 2c9030e44b77dd62014b7de363b82048  SOFTWARE 1 1 'my subscription prefix'

+(see below for usage)

 ###Login
 See the other tools for an example of how to log in.